silvaxxx1/RagApp/README.md

 ## 🤝 Contributing

 Fork, clone, and build along!
-Ideas, PRs, and discussions are welcome as we evolve RagApp into a **production-grade RAG template** for the community.
+Ideas, PRs, and discussions are welcome as we evolve RagApp into a **production-grade RAG template**.

 ---